Flowlinter/Flowlinter/README.md

 # Overview

 The `flowlinter-sdk` is a powerful tool designed to facilitate cross-chain transfers between different blockchains using the Wormhole protocol.
-This SDK abstracts the complexities involved in transferring tokens and other digital assets across these two distinct blockchain ecosystems, providing a simplified and unified interface for developers.
+This SDK abstracts the complexities involved in transferring tokens and other digital assets across different distinct blockchain ecosystems, providing a simplified and unified interface for developers.

-The flowlinter-sdk provides tools for cross-chain transfers between Ethereum and Solana using the Wormhole protocol.
-This SDK simplifies the process of transferring tokens and other assets between these two blockchains.
+With the help of this SDK, moving tokens and other assets between blockchains is made easier, and all of this asset management is done in one location.

 <!-- # Usage -->

 ### Key Features:

-- **Cross-Chain Transfers**: Seamlessly transfer tokens and assets between Ethereum and Solana.
+- **Cross-Chain Transfers**: Seamlessly transfer tokens and assets any supported chain.
-- **Token Management**: Easily manage and query token balances on both Ethereum and Solana.
+- **Token Management**: Easily manage and query token balances on any supported chain.
-- **Transaction History**: Retrieve transaction histories for addresses on both blockchains.
+- **Transaction History**: Retrieve transaction histories on any supported chain.
 - **Multi-Chain Support**: Access and manage balances across multiple blockchains through a single interface.

 ### Use Cases: